Olivier recipe with black caviar. The legendary Monsieur Olivier! Olivier salad real French recipe

 Russian salad (Olivje salad), a must-have at all Russian parties.

-2 boneless and skinless chicken breasts, 1 medium onion, peeled, 6 large potatoes, 6 eggs, 8 medium pickled cucumbers, a cup of green peas, scallions and dill for serving.
+2 boneless, skinless chicken breasts, 1 medium onion, peeled, 6 large potatoes, 6 eggs, 8 medium pickled cucumbers, a cup of green peas, green onions and dill for serving.

-1. Wash the chicken in cold water.
+1. Wash chicken in cold water.
 Cut the onion in half.
-Boil the chicken until it is evenly white.
+Cook the chicken until it is evenly white.

-3. While the chicken is cooking, wash the potatoes well, put them in a large saucepan and cover with water.
-Bring to a boil at high temperature.
-Boil until the potatoes are easily peeled.
+3. While the chicken is cooking, wash the potatoes well, place them in a large saucepan and cover with water.
+Bring to a boil over high heat.
+Cook until potatoes peel easily.
 Drain the water.

 4. While the chicken and potatoes are cooking, place the eggs in a large saucepan.
 Fill with water and bring to a boil at high temperature.
-Reduce heat, cover and let sit for 20-25 minutes.
-Rinse the boiled eggs with cold water until they cool.
+Reduce heat, cover and leave for 20-25 minutes.
+Rinse the boiled eggs cold water until they cool down.

-5. Cool all ingredients at room temperature before cooking.
+5. Cool all ingredients until room temperature before cooking.
 Cut the chicken into small pieces.
-Peel potatoes and eggs.
+Peel the potatoes and eggs.
 Cut potatoes, eggs and cucumbers into cubes.
 Place in a large salad bowl.

 6. Prepare the dressing in a small salad bowl.
 Mix everything, add dressing and sweet peas to the salad bowl.

 In some areas, Russians put carrots or grated apple in olivje.
-And keep in mind that for a real traditional taste, you can’t take mayonnaise and low-fat sour cream!
+And keep in mind that for a real traditional taste you can’t use low-fat mayonnaise and sour cream!

 2015-12-09